huntdatacenter/docs/docs/do-science/faq/compute.md

 ### Can I run Apptainer (Singularity) containers?

-Yes, you can run your Apptainer (Singularity) containers on both home, IaaS and blue machines.
+Yes, you can run your Apptainer (Singularity) containers on both home, IaaS and SPOT machines.
 Follow our quick [Apptainer installation guide](/do-science/tools/technical/apptainer-singularity).
 For simplicity, we strongly recommend to install Apptainer via Conda.

 ## Workflow